DioxusLabs/docsite/docs-src/en/CLI/configure.md

    # HTML title tag content
    title = "dioxus app | ⛺"
    ```
-2. ***base_path*** - The base path to build the appliation for serving at.
+2. ***base_path*** - The base path to build the application for serving at.
 This can be useful when serving your application in a subdirectory under a domain.
 For example when building a site to be served on github pages.
    ```
    # The application will be served at domain.com/my_application/, so we need to modify the base_path to the path where the application will be served
    base_path = "my_application"